 The Bottom Line

 The perfect breakfast for weight loss will be nutrient-dense and low on added sugar and filler ingredients.
 So the 11 cereals above fit that criteria and can be used to diet or lose weight.
-These cereals have plenty of fiber and protein to help satiate your hunger while being relatively low on sugar and other junk ingredients that your body doesn’t need.
+These cereals have plenty of fiber and protein to help satiate your hunger.
+So depending on the cereal, you don’t have to stop eating “junk food” or eliminate sugar entirely as long your body is getting what it needs.

 Keep in mind that when you’re trying to lose fat, it’s not only about what you eat, but how much you eat is a factor as well.
 Exercise is also an important aspect of being healthy and losing weight.
 Adding healthy cereals to your diet won’t help you lose weight if the rest of your lifestyle doesn’t support weight loss.
 Be sure to create a caloric deficit by eating less and moving more.
 When you tackle weight loss from every angle, you should find success by incorporating the best cereals into your diet to help you be healthy and lose weight.